Relational Coordination Collaborative

 Co-Principal Investigator, Relating Across Differences; Consultant, Deloitte

-Wale Olaleye is a Pharmacist, a Human Capital Consultant for Deloitte, and a Postdoctoral Fellow at The Heller School for Social Policy and Management at Brandeis University.
+Wale Olaleye is a Pharmacist, a Human Capital Consultant for Deloitte, and a Visiting Scholar at The Heller School for Social Policy and Management at Brandeis University.
 He serves as Co-Principal Investigator on Relating Across Differences - An Improvement Process for Clinical Units, funded by the Josiah Macy Foundation, implementing the results of his research in three U.S. health systems over a three-year period.
 He received his PhD in Social Policy at The Heller School, an MBA with a focus on Health Systems Management from the Charlton College of Business at the University of Massachusetts Dartmouth, and his Pharmacy degree from the University of Ibadan Nigeria.

 Dr. Olaleye studied interprofessional teams at Beth Israel Lahey Medical Center in Boston where he identified workforce diversity as an impediment to effective communication and relationship building between and within teams.
 His dissertation focused on the use of Relational Coordination principles to uncover professional and social identity-related discrimination on health care teams.
 Prior to joining the Heller School, he worked at Steward Health Care System of Massachusetts and Care New England Corporate of Rhode Island as a Hospital Manager.
 He has also worked as a Clinical Pharmacist at government-owned hospitals in Abuja, Nigeria.
 His research interests include team-based care, diversity equity and belonging, opioid policy, performance of healthcare organizations and issues related to the healthcare workforce.